qgis/QGIS-Documentation/docs/developers_guide/codingstandards.rst

 :source:`gui_auto.sip <python/gui/gui_auto.sip>` or
 :source:`analysis_auto.sip <python/analysis/analysis_auto.sip>`),
 it will be considered as generated automatically.
-A test on will ensure that this file is up to date with its corresponding header.
+A test will ensure that this file is up to date with its corresponding header.

 To force recreation of SIP files, :source:`sipify_all.sh <scripts/sipify_all.sh>` shall be executed.